BrooklynD23/RAG_Agent_CS4200/docs/PROJECT_HANDOFF.md

 - [x] P3.4 Create `src/news_rag/core/verification.py`:
   - [x] Critic pass that evaluates each sentence’s support from sources.

-*Note:* Summarization and verification require `OPENAI_API_KEY` to be set in the environment.
+*Note:* Summarization and verification require `GOOGLE_API_KEY` to be set in the environment for Gemini.
 When the key is missing, the API returns sources plus a descriptive error message in `meta.error` instead of failing hard.

 ### Phase 4 – Agent Orchestration (LangGraph)